Pearls from artists* # 466

 Comments are welcome!

-Posted on August 4, 2021, in Art in general, Creative Process, Inspiration, Pearls from Artists, Quotes and tagged "Between", "Creative Authenticity: 16 Principles to Clarify and Deepen Your Artistic Vision", "The Eye of the Spirit:, actions, artistic reponse, astonishes, buried, clearly, common sense, dealing, deflected, eliminated, everything, extraneous, feeling, honed, Ian Roberts, initial, intention, isolated, Ken Weber, nothing, otherwise, pictures, problem, seldom, Shambala, simple, soft pastel on sandpaper, something, stated, stripped, superfluous, tangential, to get across, translate, viewer, vision, within.
+Posted on August 4, 2021, in 2021, Art in general, Creative Process, Inspiration, Pearls from Artists, Quotes and tagged "Creative Authenticity: 16 Principles to Clarify and Deepen Your Artistic Vision", "The Eye of the Spirit:, "to get across", actions, artistic reponse, astonishes, between, buried, clearly, common sense, dealing, deflected, eliminated, everything, extraneous, feeling, honed, Ian Roberts, initial, intention, isolated, Ken Weber, nothing, otherwise, pictures, problem, seldom, Shambala, simple, soft pastel on sandpaper, something, stated, stripped, superfluous, tangential, translate, viewer, vision, within.
 Bookmark the permalink.
 Comments Off on Pearls from artists* # 466.